 The cookies are crisp on the edges and chewy in the middle.
 If you bake them for a little longer, they're crisp throughout!

-If you follow me on social media or my blog, you will know that I adore gingerbread!
-There's something so comforting about the combination of ginger, cinnamon and nutmeg.
 Tip: to ensure you get a well-balanced gingerbread flavour, you need an equal part of ginger to cinnamon and a smaller proportion of nutmeg :).

 Vegan Gingerbread cookies without oil